vandot5647/valorant_yolov5_arduino_PyTorch/README.md

 ________________________________________
 Why It’s Interesting

-•	Not just a college assignment — this project keeps evolving, not a one-off.
+•	Not a campus assignment — this project keeps evolving, not a one-off.

 •	CV + Gaming = exciting combo — learn object detection while seeing the direct impact on gameplay.